JacobWay/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 certificates for each course mode that your organization supports, as well as fonts and colors that are used on certificates.

+To issue certificates in more than one language, follow the steps in :ref:`Enable NonEnglish Certificates`.

 Assets for HTML certificates exist in the following locations.

 * ``lms/templates/certificates`` - this folder contains .html files for